 By volunteering, members can deepen their engagement with ASCO and use their expertise to benefit the field of oncology.
 ASCO offers its member base a multitude of volunteer opportunities.

-ASCO committees and volunteer groups provide insights to the Society’s special activities and projects.
+Committees and Volunteer Groups provide insight to special activities and projects.
 Members serve on a rotating basis as volunteers on groups for which they have relevant experience.
-Groups take many forms, ranging from committees to task forces to working groups, and cover a plethora of ASCO initiatives, including, but not limited to

 Examples of Volunteer Corps opportunities include:

 - Providing member-user insight to existing and new technology solutions (websites, apps, etc.);